Valley of the Sun United Way | Frequently Asked Questions

 If the information you're seeking isn't here, Contact us.

-- Ready for kindergarten
+- Preparing kids for success in the kindergarten

-- Reading at grade level by third grade
+- Preparing kids to read at grade level by 4th grade

-- Prepared for college and career
+- Preparing kids for college and career

 A. Valley of the Sun United Way ends hunger by: